1) One God

 Why This Matters?

-• Absolute loyalty: If there is one God, He deserves all our devotion.
-We cannot divide our worship.
+• Total dedication: Since there is only one God, He deserves all our love and loyalty.
+Our worship cannot be divided.

 • Unity of truth: If there is one God, there is one truth.
 There are no multiple equally valid “truths.”